stewamag/Heart_Disease/README.md

 ## Training and Testing Sets

 The machine learning model split the data into two sets: training and testing.
 The training set was used to create the model and the testing set to check its performance.
 The purpose of saving some of the data for the testing set is to ensure that the model is working properly when introduced to unknown data.
-The SciKit library was used to split the data into the testing and training sets then run the model on both.
+The SciKit library was used to split the data into the testing and training sets, then run the model on both.

 ## Model Choice: Limitations and Benefits

 We used a supervised machine learning model because we were dealing with labeled datasets with an expected binary outcome.

-Benefits of the Model:
+Benefits of the Model: Linear regression performs exceptionally well for linearly separable data.
+We got a higher accuracy rate and were only looking for a yes or no result.
+Logistic regression just made the most sense.
+It was easier to implement, interpret and more efficient to train

-Drawbacks of the Model:
+Drawbacks of the Model: The only drawback was that when dealing with non-numerical values, it had to be processed differently.
+Our data does not give early detection.
+It would not be preventative for daily life choices.

 ## Model Results:

-Accuracy: The model received an accuracy score of __, which means that __% of the testing data was accurately predicted by the model.
+Accuracy: The model received an accuracy score of 0.83, which means that 83% of the testing data was accurately predicted by the model.

-Precision: The [positive predictive value (PPV), or precision, is how likely that a predicted positive is a true positive.
+Precision: The positive predictive value (PPV), or precision, is how likely that a predicted positive is a true positive.
 This number can be found by dividing the number of true positives by the total number of positives (true and false).
-Our precision for this model was ___.
+Our precision for this model was 0.84.

 Sensitivity/Recall: The sensitivity, also know as recall, measures how many true positives were actually predicted as such.
-The sensitivity of our model was ___, which means that the model is ___% likely to accurately guess whether or not someone will have a heart attack.
+The sensitivity of our model was 0.84, which means that the model is 84% likely to accurately guess whether or not someone will have a heart attack.

 F1 Score: Tests that are highly sensitive are great because they are likely to do a good job at detecting true positives.
 They also have the potential, however, to detect false positives.
 Precise models are also good because it shows that the bulk of the positive results were indeed true positives.
 However, it is possible with a precise model that true positives might not always be detected (and be tagged as a false negative instead).
 The F1 Score is like a balancing act between the two.
 An imbalanced model would yield a low F1 score.
-Our model's F1 was ___.
+Our model's F1 was 0.84.

 ## Machine Learning Results: